smartcontractkit/documentation/docs/Introduction/getting-started/deploy-your-first-contract.md

 > 📘 Already know Solidity and have MetaMask configured?
 >
-> If you are already familiar with how to deploy Smart Contracts and use MetaMask, you can skip to the [<!--TODO: Add link-->]() guide to learn how to connect your smart contracts to Chainlink data feeds.
+> If you are already familiar with how to deploy Smart Contracts and use MetaMask, you can skip to the [Consuming Data Feeds](/docs/consuming-data-feeds/) guide to learn how to connect your smart contracts to Chainlink data feeds.

 **Table of Contents**
 + [Overview](#overview)